Signs and Symptoms of Enamel Erosion: 8 Tips To Prevent

 In addition to the already mentioned causes, it is common for enamel erosion to occur in people with:

-Depending on the severity of enamel erosion, the signs and symptoms are:
+Depending on the severity, the signs and symptoms are:

-1. Sensitivity: When dental enamel is lost, the dentin is exposed, making the teeth much more sensitive to external stimuli such as cold, heat, acid, and sweetness.
-In the early stage of enamel erosion, sensitivity is more tolerable, but over time it becomes severe and painful and can affect normal daily activities.
+1. Sensitivity: When dental enamel is lost, the dentin is exposed, making the teeth much more sensitive to external stimuli such as cold, heat, acid, and sweet.
+In the early stage of enamel erosion, sensitivity is more tolerable, but over time it becomes severe and painful, and can affect normal daily activities.

 2. Discoloration: As the dentin is exposed and it is normally darker than enamel, the natural whiteness of the teeth is lost, and they become yellowish in color.